Viktorchik/Viktorchik/README.md

 Download the file and upload it after the changes in your host 🌐

-# create by amir0026a
+# create by viktor
 I love you

 Contact me if you have a problem

-telegram ID : @amir0026a
+telegram ID : @vomgle

-instagram Username : amir0026_a
+instagram Username : viktor_Zhyahlo.17

 and more ...